shaundonmoyer/Final_Project/FracFocus.md

 con <- dbConnect(odbc(),Driver="SQL Server",Server="your_server_name", Database="FracFocusRegistry", Trusted_Connection="True")
 ```

-For this function you will need to provide the server name in which you are hosting the SSMS application and then the database in which you would like to connect to, in our case that is the "FracFocusRegistry".
+For this function you will need to provide the server name in which you are hosting the SSMS application (varies by setup of the SSMS application) and then the database in which you would like to connect to, in our case that is the "FracFocusRegistry".
 Once the connection is successful you will see a connection in the Connections tab in the upper right corner of Rstudio.

 ![R Connection](Final_Proj_Images/Connecntion_SC.JPG)